 The stories of Israel provide, for us as readers, a view on existence that reveals an understanding of God that is more often misunderstood than received.
 The mixture of God and creation (particularly the human creature) in these stories often leave us with more of a sense of God’s absence than God’s presence.
 This is so first, because of the overt violence in the stories and secondly because the stories take on a mythical guise with scenes of miraculous intervention, the likes of which none of us has seen.

 I think what we miss is the culpability of both God and humanity for the ongoing dilemmas of the human condition.
 Religion exonerates God for any culpability rather than recognizing the problematic reality of creating.
 I understand creation to be God’s best effort within the confining realities God would face in pursuit of a creature with whom God could interact in a meaningful way.
 God’s desire for relational communion with an other is at the beginning of all creation.
 Before God began, God was thinking about us.

 Certainly, creation in all its complexity and wonder is a marvel that declares the weighty presence of the divine.
 The Hebrews recognized this in the vastness of the cosmos and in the resonating image of God existent in human beings; speech, insight, love, morality, creativity, relational commitment, mercy, redemption, are all indicators of godlikeness in the human family.
 All of creation is accomplished for the needs of the creature, both physical and existential.

 We are in this together, God’s culpability for our existence is displayed in Jesus the God Man on the cross.
 God is guilty of being merciful because God’s good desire for meaningful relationship with an other outside of God’s self required a reality absent of God.
 Yet, God is revealed in both creation and stories of God’s self-revelation.

-We are responsible, under the watchfulness of God to build, if you will, paradise.
+We are responsible, under the watchfulness of God to build, if you will, a paradise.